VMU: Hardware

-The VMU has 128KB of flash memory, but by default 28KB is reserved for system use leaving 100KB for data storage, which is divided into 200 'blocks' – 1 block equaling 512 bytes.
-In recent years homebrew programs like Dream Explorer (aka VMU Tool) have allowed users to unlock an extra 44 blocks (22KB) of this reserved space increasing the overall VMU capacity to 244 blocks.
+The VMU has 128 KB of flash memory, but by default 28 KB is reserved for system use leaving 100 KB for data storage, which is divided into 200 'blocks' – one block equaling 512 bytes.
+In recent years, homebrew programs like Dream Explorer (aka VMU Tool) have allowed users to unlock an extra 44 blocks (22 KB) of this reserved space increasing the overall VMU capacity to 244 blocks.
 However, a handful of games might be unable to detect the memory card if this is done, although none have been reported apart from DreamKey/DreamPassport and Metropolis Street Racer.

 Minigames and in-game features

 Several titles for the Dreamcast include mini-games that can be downloaded onto a VMU.
 The Sonic Adventure series, for instance, include the Chao Adventure mini-games (Chao Adventure and Chao Adventure 2 which features more activities and items).
 In the games, players can transfer Chao eggs to the VMU and partake in various activities to increase the stats of their hatched Chao, whereupon they can upload their improved Chao back into the Dreamcast game.
 Sega GT includes Pocket GT, a top-down racer in the style of the 8-bit SpyHunter games.

 In other video games, statistics such as the current health condition are displayed on the VMU for convenience (as in Resident Evil: Code Veronica) or to enhance multi-player gaming (for example, NFL 2K2 allowed the VMU to display secret plays not viewable to other players).

-There are also numerous homebrew games, original creations and ports of famous games, that are freely available on the internet and can be installed and played on a VMU.
-These games include: Metroid, VMU Mini Pacman, Breakout, Space Invaders, Tetris, VMU Fighter (a side-scrolling shoot 'em up), VMU Chao Editor 1 and VMU Chao Editor 2 (to create and edit the player's own Chao), VMU Football (an American football game), VMU-a-Sketch (a digital Etch-a-sketch pad), and 3D FPS (a first-person-shooter).
+There are also numerous homebrew games, original creations and ports of famous games that are freely available on the internet and can be installed and played on a VMU.
+These games include: Metroid, VMU Mini Pacman, Breakout, Space Invaders, Tetris, VMU Fighter (a side-scrolling shoot 'em up), VMU Football (an American football game), VMU-a-Sketch (a digital Etch-a-sketch pad), and 3D FPS (a first-person-shooter).

 Variants

 Multiple Dreamcast memory cards with no VMU features have been released.
 The cards therefore omit a display screen, input buttons, speaker and built-in clock.
 Some have the same 128 KB storage as the VMU, equivalent to 200 blocks, while others have multiple "pages" with each acting as a 128 KB memory card.
-In the latter case, a button or switch allows the gamer to select the desired memory card.
+In the latter case, a button or switch allows the user to select the desired memory card.
 This is due to the Dreamcast having a limit of 128 KB per individual memory card.